cazala/decentraland-redux-chess-app/README.md

 **Fast-Forward**

-Each step in this tutorial has [it's own release](https://github.com/cazala/decentraland-redux-chess-app/releases) on this repo, so you can fast-foward to any step using `git clone` like this:
+Each step in this tutorial has [its own release](https://github.com/cazala/decentraland-redux-chess-app/releases) on this repo, so you can fast-foward to any step using `git clone` like this:

 ```bash
 git clone --branch step-0 https://github.com/cazala/decentraland-redux-chess-app.git --depth=1